huwtl/penfold/README.md

 Penfold is deployed as a standalone server, or mulitple standalone servers for a clustered environment.

-Penfold enforces immutability in its implementation, and of its use of data with [CQRS and event sourcing](http://codebetter.com/gregyoung/2010/02/16/cqrs-task-based-uis-event-sourcing-agh/).

 Penfold is spoken to via a Restful API, based on the media type [HAL+JSON](http://stateless.co/hal_specification.html).